/ astro-integrations / How to Use Firebase with Astro: Complete Guide

 Installation

-The firebase package is for client-side code.
-The firebase-admin package is for server-side operations in API routes.
+The firebase package is the client SDK for browser code.
+The firebase-admin package handles server-side operations in API routes and .astro frontmatter.
+Both package names are current and published on npm.

 Configuration